photo by Pedro Barros

 Campaign was initiated at the end of 2019 and had the logistics support of the traditional fishing association, the port management authority and the state owned support services for fishing DOCAPESCA.

-Routine visits were made to the port and most of the fishing community, the diving centers and touristic nautical activities companies were approached and invited to participate.
+Routine visits were made to the port and most of the fishing community, the diving centres and touristic nautical activities companies were approached and invited to participate.

 A week before the set-up at the museum, a seafloor clean-up was organized by a Anthia Diving center and NGO Cascaisea for the purpose of this exhibition.
 17 experienced divers and more than 30 volunteers help to recover over 90 fish-traps and over materials in a two hours joint effort at the pier.